 Current Account in Switzerland averaged 7840.92 CHF Million from 1972 until 2022, reaching an all time high of 25242.98 CHF Million in the second quarter of 2013 and a record low of -16176.72 CHF Million in the fourth quarter of 2020.
 This page provides - Switzerland Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Switzerland Current Account - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Current Account in Switzerland is expected to be 25100.00 CHF Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Switzerland to stand at 17014.68 in 12 months time.
-In the long-term, the Switzerland Current Account is projected to trend around 19500.00 CHF Million in 2020, according to our econometric models.
+Current Account in Switzerland is expected to be 16200.00 CHF Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Switzerland Current Account is projected to trend around 10900.00 CHF Million in 2023 and 11700.00 CHF Million in 2024, according to our econometric models.